Nik77x/altoclef/README.md

+# This fork:

+Helps you play block game.

+I'm trying to add some QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers, but lag makes it fall soooo idk.

 # altoclef
 Plays block game.

 Powered by Baritone.

-# This fork:

-I'm trying to add some QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers, but lag makes it fall soooo idk.

 A client side bot that can accomplish any Minecraft task that is relatively simple and can be split into smaller tasks.
 "Relatively Simple" is a vague term, so check the list of current capabilities to see examples.